Dilliarasu0105/HUFFMAN--CODING/README.md

 ## REG.NO: 212223230049 ##

 # Step 1: Get the input string
-input_string = "AANKARSH J"  # Example input string
+input_string = "DILLIARASU M"  # Example input string
 # Step 2: Calculate frequency of each character in the input string
 frequency = {}
 for char in input_string: